-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-39323

-VAXCYTE, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 353 Hatch Drive Foster City, California (Address of principal executive offices)

-46-4233385 (I.R.S.
-Employer Identification No.)

-94404 (Zip Code)

-Registrant's telephone number, including area code: (650) 837-0111

-Securities registered pursuant to Section 12(b) of the Act:

-Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share PCVX The Nasdaq Stock Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+FORM 10-Q (Mar k One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTIO ON 13 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURI FIES EXCHANGE ACT OF 1934 For the transit ion period from to Co mmission File Number: 001-39323 V AXCYTE, INC. ne of Registrant as Specified in its Delaware (State or other jurisdiction of incorporation or organization) 825 Industrial Road, Suite 300 San Carlos, California (Address of principal executive offices) 46-4233385 (I.R.S.
+Employer Identification No.) 94070 (Zip Code) • • • hone number, including area code: • • • Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share PCVX The Nasdaq Stock Market prece Yes 🏻 Indicate by check mark whether the registrant (1) has filed a eding 12 months (or for such shorter period that the registrant w ☑ No □ S-T (Indicate by check mark whether the registrant has submitted §232.405 of this chapter) during the preceding 12 months (or f tion Indicate by check mark whether the registrant is a large accet th company.
+See the definitions of "large accelerated filer," "acange Act. elerated filer, an accelerated filer, a non-accelerated filer," "smaller reporting comp ccelerated filer, smaller reporting company, or an emergin any," and "emerging growth company" in Rule 12b-2 of th ıg he Larg e accelerated filer ⊠ Accelerated filer Non- accelerated filer Smaller reporting company Eme rging growth company \Box finan If an emerging growth company, indicate by check mark if t cial accounting standards provided pursuant to Section 13(a) or tended transition period for complying with any new or re vised Indicate by check mark whether the registrant is a shell com pany (as defined in Rule 12b-2 of the Ex change Act).
+Yes □ No ⊠

-As of August 9, 2021, the registrant had 52,189,289 shares of common stock, \$0.001 par value per share, outstanding.
+As of May 5, 2022, the registrant had 58,313,828 shares of common stock, \$0.001 par value per share, outstanding.